 But then again, I’m not a gamer, so that probably wouldn’t appeal to women, right?

 Personally, I’m all for elements of gamification in commerce and fashion, but they need to have purpose.
 For instance, I’ve always been a fan of Sugar Publishing’s community rewards.
 The more you give to the community: writing posts, commenting, sharing, etc., the more points you gain that you can ‘cash in’ for virtual goods (and some real goods, too).
-This is similar to what an seo company has been doing for a while, but taking it to the next level.
 When it comes to game mechanics in communities, points should be the reward, not the incentive in order to encourage the right behavior.
 At Buyosphere, we are bringing in a gaming layer similar to Sugar Publishing’s, where we reward our community members for their awesome participation, with the idea that these will eventually lead to real-life rewards.

 The last thing I want to see is money being thrown into games for the sake of creating a game.
 I’ve said it before and I’ll say it again, the whole point of all of this stuff, whether it is social or gaming or mobile is: